Preparing For Heart Surgery

 To get to the …

-Cafeteria: H4/1 – H elevator to the 1st floor
+Cafeteria: Take the H elevators to the 1st floor

-Cardiology Clinic: Go past the E elevators to the atrium elevators.
-Take the atrium elevators to the 4th floor.
+Cardiology Clinic: Take the Atrium elevators to the 4th floor

-ECG: Atrium elevator to the 4th floor (In the G module)
+ECG: Take the Atrium elevators to the 4th floor

-Inpatient X-Ray: E3/3 – E elevators to the 3rd floor
+Inpatient X-Ray: Take the Atrium elevators to the 3rd floor

 Welcome to University of Wisconsin Hospital and Clinics